Leigh Genesis F.C.: Genesis

-Return of senior team
+Present day club

+Despite the demise of the semi-professional senior side, it was not the end for Leigh Genesis as they continued to field various youth teams in the North West Youth Alliance and the Bolton & Bury Junior League as well as a women's team in the North West Women's Regional League.

 In May 2012, the club officially announced the re-launch of the senior team for the 2012–13 season. was playing in the South Lancashire Counties Football League, a men's Sunday League affiliated with the Lancashire FA.

+Saturday football finally returned in 2019 when local side Leigh Athletic became part of the Genesis club, retaining their two sides long running membership of the Manchester Football League.
+Ironically, here they faced Horwich RMI - an amateur club formed in 1996 by those opposed to the relocation.

 Colours and badge

 The club introduced new colours to their kit for the 2008–09 season.
 The home kit consisted of white shirts with black trim, black shorts and black socks, while the away kit was all blue with white trim.
 Both kits were manufactured by Nike and neither had a sponsor, instead bearing the new Genesis name.
 The kit colours were changed as part of the "Genesis" branding and to stand out from the many clubs in Lancashire with red kits.
 Prior to the rebranding Leigh RMI playing kits consisted of red and white striped shirts, black shorts and red socks.
 The emblem for the club was the Leigh coat of arms.

 It was said that the club had desired the colour of their home kit to be primarily black.
 However FA rules prevented non-league clubs to do so due to comparisons with the colours worn during a match by the match officials.